 Other Entities to Know: Close Corporation

 Close corporations are a variation of regular corporations, but they are not required to have a board of directors and are only allowed a set number of stockholders.
 In the past, this option was mainly used by small, family-owned businesses.
 This option is rarely used these days because most small businesses elect to go with the LLC option instead.

 Other Entities to Know: S Corp and C Corp

 Both legal structures are basically the same; however, there are some minor differences at the federal level when paying quarterly taxes.

 This is a B-Lab tax structure and is available for philanthropic organizations that are concerned more with making positive changes in communities than they are with making money.

 Other Entities to Know: Public Benefits Corporation

-A ‘for profit’ corporation that, like B-corp, is more concerned with helping public than it is anything else.
+A public benefits corporation is a for-profit corporation that is more concerned with helping the public than it is anything else.
 This legal structure was created so profits could be given away without shareholders suing the company.

 Other Entities to Know: Not-For-Profit Corporation